babylonhealth/ios-playbook/Cookbook/Technical-Documents/TechnicalDebt.md

 `VisualDependencies` consists of four parts, `appColors`, `brandColors`, `brandGlobalDefaults` and `styles`.
 Accessing `appColors` throgh visual dependenies is deprecated in favour of using the design library.
 Serving the content in `brandGlobalDefaults` via the design library is expected to be straightforward.
 How `brandColors` should be handled is a non-trival question that is also related to planned services for app and feature configuration.

 The last, `styles`, serves look and feel for `Forms` and `FormsV2` and is not needed by the design library.
 It will thus be dead code once the refactoring to NVL has been completed.

 ## Move Babylon UK Specific Code from the Main Project.

-//TODO: Is there anything more than the NHS stuff?
+Currently a lot of the code for handling the NHS registration process and other GP @ Hand related tasks recide in the main app target.
+There are also some NHS related entities in the `BabylonClinicalRecordsUI` project.
+NHS related code is obviously not needed for Telus, US or KSA needs to be moved to the `BabylonNHS` project.
+Before moving some the project initialisations need to be changed to receive either instances or factory methods for business controllers and child builders.

+It must be noted that moving NHS related code will be easier to do once the refactoring to employ the design library has been completed.
+This is currently (July 2019) work in progress.